 Day 5 Agadir/Taghazout

-Leaving the Sahara you have the option of going to Marrakech or Agadir.
-The city of Agadir itself doesn’t have a lot to see or do.
+Leaving the Sahara you have the option of going to Marrakech or Agadir (some people go to Fez as well but I only recommend this if your return trip departs from Fez).
+The city of Agadir is known as a beach destination and doesn’t have the historical charm of other cities due to an earthquake in the 1960’s that demolished most of the town.
 Head north to the surfing village of Taghazout about 25 kilometers north.
 It’s great for people who want to enjoy the beach, small town coastal life and especially surf.

 Day 6 Taghazout